mpdesantis/Map_Generation/README.md

 ```
 Find the resultant binary at `bin/map_generation`.

+### Configuring an Experiment for Simulation
+To configure a sample experiment for simulation, you may copy and modify the template configuration files provided in `config/templates/`.
+For examples, see `config/ex01`, `config/ex02`, and `config/ex03`.

 ### Execute Custom Simulation
 Tp see a list of runtime options and defaults for this project's binary, issue the following command:
 ```sh